views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

-# Views Platform Onboarding Guide
+# VIEWS Platform Onboarding Guide

 Welcome to the Views Platform!
 This guide is designed to help you navigate our repositories and utilize the available resources effectively.

 ## 1. Overview of Repositories

-The Views Platform comprises several specialized repositories:
+The VIEWS Platform comprises several specialized repositories:

 - **[docs](https://github.com/views-platform/docs)**: This centralized documentation repository serves as the single source of truth for organizational standards, Organizational Decision Records (ODRs), workflows, guides, and best practices, ensuring clarity and consistency across all projects and repositories.